Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Spectroscopic Light Echo Identification Protocol Now In Real-time:

 \subsubsection{Inputs}

-In general, as inputs to the analysis, \sleipnir\ requires a spectrum to classify, a pre-determined redshift, and Milky Way extinction.
+In general, as inputs to the analysis, \sleipnir\ requires a spectrum to classify, a predetermined redshift, and Milky Way extinction.
 In the case of the DESI analysis, \sleipnir\ also processes metadata for each spectrum to aid in classification.
-Such metadata includes the observation date of the spectrum, DESI targeting information, and pipeline processing flags.
+Such metadata include the observation date of the spectrum, DESI targeting information, and pipeline-processing flags.
 We discuss how these metadata are used to produce our input sample in Section~\ref{sec:DESI_Sample}.